Evert Brouwers

-Evert Brouwers (born 17 June 1990) is a Dutch former professional footballer who plays for amateur side SV Zeist.
+Evert Brouwers (born 17 June 1990) is a Dutch former professional footballer.

 Club career

-He made his senior debut for Utrecht in the 2010-11 season.
+He made his senior debut for Utrecht in the 2010–11 season.
 After AGOVV dissolved, Brouwers played for Hoofdklasse clubs DOVO and SDC Putten before joining his first club Zeist in 2015.
 In summer 2016 he was ready to return to SDC Putten after completing his studies, only to change his mind after finding a job as a baker which prevented him from playing on Saturdays.

+He later also played for Eemdijk, DHSC and Sportlust '46.